expatfile/next-runtime-env/README.md

 Thus `REACT_APP_API_HOST=api.staging.com` in your staging environment.

+> Please keep in mind that you have to pass the name of an environment variable to `--env`, not the value of it.
+> - ✔ valid usage (macOS): `APP_ENV=staging react-env --env APP_ENV -- next start`
+> - ❌ common mistake: `react-env --env staging -- next start`

 #### Specifing an env file

 You are also able to specify the path to a specific env file: